Module 1: Online Equine Anatomy Review & Examination

 Requirements of Students: A computer and internet access is required for students to download the text and documents.
 The internet connection should be high speed preferable (cable, LAN, DS etc.) Students should have computer and internet access to view suggested links as well as videos on You Tube.
 While not required to have a Facebook account, students have the opportunity to access the same documents on the Facebook group established for this course.

 Course Content: Anatomy and Veterinary Terminology and Vocabulary, The Muscular System, The Skeletal System and Palpating Bony Landmarks and Surface Anatomy

 Methods of Instruction and Delivery: This is a self-paced course.
 Although it is designed to be completed in less than two months, we do allow the participant one year from the time of registration to complete at home.
-The complete course manual (172 pages) is sent to you via a hyperlink from Hightail.com to download directly to your computer to save or print.
+The complete course manual (172 pages) will be provided via download directly to your computer to save or print.
 You do not have to purchase the text.